xavjamito/years-of-experience/README.md

 # Years of Experience
-> Part 2 of the Glint Technical Assessment
+> Part 2 of the Glints Technical Assessment

 This is a MERN stack application that shows a simple editable profile page that represents a candidate's basic information and work experience.